MrHr6874/SRH-Project/README.md

 PTR : Pointer to a canonical name (Unlike a CNAME, DNS processing stops and just the name is returned.
 The most common use is for implementing reverse DNS lookups.)

+Providing correct results is one of the key benefits which Google Public DNS provides.
+It puts priority on returning the right answer to a query.
+In cases when there is a query for a non-existent or mistyped domain name, users get an NXDOMAIN response, which indicates no known response, to their query.
+Google DNS is 8.8.8.8
+We can use any other DNS server IP
+We can use cloud fare DNS also 1.1.1.1

 ## Demo
 ![gif](https://cdn.discordapp.com/attachments/901811535737929763/936335778269765732/Desktop-20220128-00155901-Trim.gif)